 Also Read: How to detect brain tumour with routine eye-test?

-I know some people who set up coffee machine timers instead of alarm clock and justify their actions by saying ‘‘smell of coffee pushes me to get out of bed’’.
+I know some people who set up coffee machine timers instead of an alarm clock and justify their actions by saying ‘‘smell of coffee pushes me to get out of bed’’.
 While it’s ok to have a cup of coffee in the morning, it should not be the first thing.
 Make it a rule to have a glass of water, before a cup of coffee.
-Even juice, soda or other sugary beverages, are not a good substitute for water.
+Even juice, soda, or other sugary beverages, are not a good substitute for water.
 Be sure to stay hydrated enough, as dehydration may adversely affect your productivity, focus and mood.

 4. Ditching workout